guillermouzner/next13-eslint-tailwind-starter/README.md

-This is a starter [Next.js](https://nextjs.org/) with appDirectory repository
+Starter project for [Next.js](https://nextjs.org/) with appDirectory